 - Mar.
 6, 2019

 TM1 holds data in cubes.
-Cubes are structured using dimensions.
+Cubes are structured using and dimensions (that contain hierarchies).
 The idea is that users of a TM1 model can have access to the data in the cube cells, or can be denied access to them.
 Certain cells can be changed (like the monthly rolling forecast update cells) while other cells are read-only (like actuals loaded from source systems).
 Still other cells are not visible (like salary data).

 In this article I ask myself the following question: given a cell and given a user, what can explain why the user has access to the cell (read/write or more), or no access.
 In case of an access that is not what it should be, either too much access or too little, where should one look to find the cause ?